ResidualPlanner+: a scalable matrix mechanism for marginals and beyond: Experiments for ResidualPlanner

 \subsection{Scalability of the Selection Phase}

 We first consider how long each method takes to perform the selection phase (i.e., determine what needs noisy answers and how much noise to use).
 HDMM can only optimize total variance, which is equivalent to root mean squared error.
 For ResidualPlanner we consider both RMSE and max variance as objectives (the latter is a harder to solve problem).
 Each algorithm is run 5 times and the average is taken.
-Table \ref{tab:timeselect} shows running time results; accuracy results will be presented later.
+Table \ref{tab:timeselect} shows the numerical running time results with Figure \ref{fig:figtab2} plotting them graphically for easier comparisons.
+Accuracy results will be presented later.

 As we can see, optimizing for max variance is more difficult than for RMSE, but ResidualPlanner does it quickly even for data settings too big for HDMM.
 The runtime of HDMM increases rapidly, while even for the extreme end of our experiments, ResidualPlanner needs just a few minutes.